pydicom/pynetdicom/docs/user/ae.rst

     =Explicit VR Little Endian
     =Explicit VR Big Endian

-For the association acceptor its not possible to have multiple supported presentation contexts for the same abstract syntax, instead any additional transfer syntaxes will be combined with the pre-existing context:
+For the association *Acceptor* its not possible to have multiple supported presentation contexts for the same abstract syntax, instead any additional transfer syntaxes will be combined with the pre-existing context: